-Non-Executive, Non-Independent Director
+Mr. Liu Hai Feng David Non-Executive, Non-Independent Director

-Mr. Liu was appointed as a Non-Executive Director in November 2017 and was last re-elected on 26 April 2018.
-He is the Executive Chairman of DCP Capital ("DCP").
-Prior to establishing DCP, Mr. Liu was a Partner of KKR, the Co-head of KKR Asia Private Equity and the CEO of KKR Greater China.
+Mr. Liu was appointed as a Non-Executive Director in November 2017 and was last re- elected on 26 April 2018.
+He is the Co-founder and Executive Chairman of DCP.
+Prior to establishing DCP, Mr. Liu was a Partner of KKR, the Cohead of KKR Asia Private Equity and the CEO of KKR Greater China.
 Prior to joining KKR, Mr. Liu was a Managing Director and the Co-head of Morgan Stanley Private Equity Asia.

-Mr. Liu has established a leading investment track record in Greater China over the past 26 years.
-He was responsible for successful and innovative investments such as Mengniu Dairy, Ping An Insurance, Qingdao Haier Co., Sunner Poultry, Far East Horizon, Nanfu Battery, China Modern Dairy, CICC, United Envirotech, China Cord Blood Corporation, Paradise Retail, Hengan International, COFCO Meat, Belle International, Yuehai Feed, Asia Dairy and Venus Medtech.
+Mr. Liu has established one of the leading investment track records in Greater China over the past 27 years.
+He was responsible for a number of successful and innovative investments, including: Ping An Insurance, Mengniu Dairy, Qingdao Haier Co., CICC, Venus Medtech, YFD Education, China Modern Dairy, Nanfu Battery, Far East Horizon, Hengan International, Belle International, COFCO Joycome, Tonghua Dongbao Pharmaceutical, and United Envirotech Ltd.

-Mr. Liu is an Advisory Director of Private Equity Investment Fund Committee of the Asset Management Association of China (AMAC) and the Chairman of China Venture Capital and Private Equity Association (CVCA).
+Mr. Liu is an Advisory Director of the Private Equity Investment Fund Committee of the Asset Management Association of China (AMAC) and the Chairman of the China Venture Capital and Private Equity Association (CVCA).

 Mr. Liu graduated from Columbia University as Class Salutatorian with a B.S. in Electrical Engineering.
-He is a member of the Tau Beta Pi National Engineering Honor Society and a winner of the Edwin Howard Armstrong Memorial Award for top electrical engineering student at Columbia University.
+He is a member of the Tau Beta Pi National Engineering Honor Society and a winner of the Edwin Howard Armstrong Memorial Award for the top electrical engineering student at Columbia University.